Crater 101: Plot

 Following the destruction of Lunarville 7, Spectrum and the lunar authorities have made plans for the Mysteron complex in Crater 101, on the far side of the Moon, to be destroyed with an atomic device.
 However, to prevent the complex from being reconstructed, its power source will need to be removed first.

-Volunteering for the mission, Captain Scarlet, Captain Blue and Lieutenant Green (voiced by Francis Matthews, Ed Bishop and Cy Grant) travel to Lunarville 6, where they are briefed by Controller Linda Nolan and her colleague Shroeder before departing for Crater 101 in a Moonmobile.
+Volunteering for the mission, Captain Scarlet, Captain Blue and Lieutenant Green travel to Lunarville 6, where they are briefed by Controller Linda Nolan and her colleague Shroeder before departing for Crater 101 in a Moonmobile.
 Reaching the crater, they transfer to a Lunar Tractor.
 Automated sentry vehicles move to attack them but are immobilised when Green destroys the control vehicle with the tractor's rocket launcher.
 Donning space suits and entering the complex, they discover the power source to be a pulsating crystal embedded in machinery.
 However, unknown to the Spectrum officers, the Mysterons have killed and reconstructed Frazer, a Lunarville 6 colonist who has transported the atomic device to Crater 101 by Lunar Tank.
 Frazer has rigged the device to detonate two hours early to ensure the failure of the mission.

 Learning of Frazer's sabotage, Nolan and Shroeder realise that they have no way of warning the Spectrum officers because Crater 101 is beyond radio range.
 They instead try to send a signal by firing an unarmed CB29 rocket into the crater.
 The CB29's arrival reminds Scarlet of the inscription on a good luck charm that Nolan gave him: in 2058, Nolan oversaw the launch of a Neptune-bound CB29 space probe that reached its destination "ahead of schedule".
 Repeating this phrase, Scarlet realises that the atomic device will detonate prematurely.
 He orders Blue and Green to return to the Moonmobile and clear the area while he attempts to extract the crystal.
 After much effort, Scarlet succeeds and escapes in the Lunar Tractor seconds before the nuclear explosion engulfs the crater and destroys the Mysteron complex.
 Scarlet, Blue and Green return to Earth with the crystal.